 Verdict: Consume sparingly

 Ultra-processed foods give processed food its unhealthy reputation.
 And rightfully so.
-In addition to being loaded with sugar and salt, these tend to contain large amounts of ingredients like emulsifiers, preservatives, and artificial flavors and colors.
-A recent study from NHANES found that ultra-processed foods deliver nearly 60 percent of our total calories and close to 90 percent of our added sugars.
-At the same time, people who eat more of these foods also tend to down more saturated fat yet fewer vitamins, minerals, and fiber.
+In addition to being loaded with sugar and salt, these tend to contain large amounts of ingredients like emulsifiers, preservatives, and artificial flavours and colours.
+A recent study from NHANES found that ultra-processed foods deliver nearly 60 per cent of our total calories and close to 90 per cent of our added sugars.
+At the same time, people who eat more of these foods also tend to down more saturated fat yet fewer vitamins, minerals, and fibre.
 So if you’re going to choose a packaged food like this, compare labels and choose the product with the lower amount of saturated fat, added sugar, and sodium.